omniaelwardany/OTC-Sales-Analysis/README.md

-# OTC-Sales-Analysis
-This project focused on transforming raw transactional data into actionable business insights through structured analysis and visualization.
 # OTC Sales Analysis Dashboard
 A data analysis project focused on Over-The-Counter (OTC) sales data.
 The goal was to transform raw transactional data into meaningful insights using Microsoft Excel, showcasing skills in data cleaning, pivot tables, and dashboard design.

 ## 📌 Project Overview